Intrinsic Factor Antibody

 You may need this test if your healthcare provider believes you have pernicious anemia

 or a vitamin B-12 deficiency.
-Signs of anemia include:
+Symptoms of anemia include:

 What other tests might I have along with this test?